Skip to main content

 Last updated: March 22, 2026

-A good fit for students who want accessible admissions and students who want small classes and close faculty access. graduation rate is below 25% — most students don't finish here; fewer than half of freshmen return for sophomore year.
-61% of students receive Pell Grants — strong access mission.
+A good fit for students who want accessible admissions and students who want small classes and close faculty access. median debt is moderately high; fewer than half of freshmen return for sophomore year.
+65% of students receive Pell Grants — strong access mission.

 Accept